Bentontie waterprooof blanket application and production

 • Superior performance: Works reliably on uneven subgrades and in challenging conditions.

-• Environmentally friendly: Utilizes natural sodium bentonite clay, reducing the need for quarried clay.
+• Environmentally friendly: Utilizes natural sodium bentonite clay, reducing quarrying and transport emissions.

 • Consistent barrier: Factory-controlled layer ensures uniform thickness and performance.